 FRBOE understands that there are going to be a number of questions that may come to light on any given day with the developments in the pandemic.
 All students, parents, and community members are asked to submit any questions or suggestions in writing to school administration and or to the education office.
 A separate tracking system will be in place to ensure that questions are addressed.

 FRBOE will ensure that there is a strict guide for cleaning.
 It is going to be the responsibility of all the employees to ensure that proper handwashing, sanitizing, and cleaning processes are strictly adhered to, with:

-- Regular cleaning schedules will be established for all areas including: buses, classrooms, hallways, offices, high contact areas, washrooms.
+- Regular cleaning schedules will need to be establish for all areas including: buses, classrooms, hallways, offices, high contact areas, washrooms.

 - The supervisors in each of the areas will establish daily cleaning checklists to be approved by the Director of Education for implementation prior to the start of the school year.

 Initially these programs will need to be delivered in the classroom setting.
 Teachers and education assistants will need to supervise their own classrooms for breakfast and lunch periods.

 Cafeteria staff will need to develop menus that can be transported to classrooms for in-class sales.

 FRBOE recognizes that we have been in a time that has created anxiety, worry, fear, and uncertainty.
 This has taken its toll on the socio emotional health of our students, staff, and parents.
 Our school staff will work with community organizations to promote personal well-being that addresses the physical, spiritual, emotional, and mental health of the students, staff, and parents.
 Specific school plans will be created to meet the needs at the appropriate age level of the children.

 Resources – Information related to Covid-19 and safety procedures.